jsmall16/Small-Python-Portfolio/README.md

 ![Penguins](basic%20streamlit%20app/Penguins1.png)

-**TLDR**: An interactive, Streamlit web app that allows users to explore and filter a dataset of penguins, providing an intuitive way to analyze different species and their characteristics.
+**TLDR**: An interactive, Streamlit web app that allows users to explore, filter, and visualize a dataset of penguins, providing an intuitive way to analyze different species and their characteristics.

-**Description**: The Penguins App is a user-friendly tool that displays a dataset of penguins and allows users to filter by species for a more focused analysis.
+**Description**: The Penguins App is a user-friendly tool that displays a dataset of penguins and allows users to filter by species and island for a more focused analysis.
 Upon launching, the app initially presents the entire dataset, giving users a broad overview.
-With a simple dropdown menu, users can select a species, and the dataset dynamically updates to display only the relevant rows.
+With a simple dropdown menu, users can select a species and island, and the dataset dynamically updates to display only the relevant rows.
 This makes it easy to explore, compare, and analyze the different penguin species efficiently.
+Users can then view summary statistics pertaining to these filtered rows based on users' selections.
+Finally, to visualize the distribution of species, users can see a bar graph that breaks down the count of the different species present in the dataset.

-**Skills**: This project involved building an interactive web application with Streamlit, integrating data manipulation techniques using Pandas, and ensuring a smooth user experience with dynamic filtering.
-Additionally, basic Python scripting was used to structure the app, enabling user-driven updates and selections.
+**Skills**: This project involved building an interactive app with Streamlit, integrating data manipulation techniques using Pandas, ensuring a smooth user experience with dynamic filtering, and basic data visualization using Matplotlib.

-This project complements my overall portfolio by showcasing my ability to integrate data analysis with interactive web applications.
-It goes beyond traditional data wrangling and visualization by allowing users to dynamically explore and filter datasets.
+This project complements my overall portfolio by showcasing my ability to integrate data analysis with interactive applications.
+It goes beyond traditional data wrangling and visualization by allowing users to dynamically explore and filter datasets, and view summaries according to their filtering specifications.
 This highlights my ability to create practical, interactive tools that make data exploration more accessible.

 **Link to Repository** [Penguins Project](https://github.com/jsmall16/Small-Python-Portfolio/tree/main/basic%20streamlit%20app)